ruidi-huang/catalyse/biorender-codex-spec.md

 Keep it minimal.

 ### Suggested routes

 - `POST /api/generate-plan`
   - input: `{ companyUrl: string }`
-  - output: structured schema above
+  - output: `{ usedFallback: boolean, plan: structured schema above }`
+  - implementation note: this uses `client.responses.create(...)`, parses returned text as JSON manually, validates with Zod, and falls back to the hardcoded Moderna payload on failure

 - `POST /api/run-agent`
   - input: `{ finalBioRenderPrompt: string }`
-  - triggers the narrow Orgo computer-use prompt
+  - triggers the narrow OpenAI + Orgo computer-use loop
   - returns success / failure

 You may combine these if simpler, but keeping them separate is preferred.